Last updated: 29 March 2021

 Am I allowed to rehome a litter ready to leave during lockdown?

-Yes - where purchase has already been arranged and it is not possible for welfare reasons for the puppy or kitten to be retained by the breeder it is acceptable for the puppy or kitten to be sold and go to their new home providing they are at least eight weeks of age and any viewing of them with their mother and litter mates can be achieved electronically.
+Yes - where purchase has already been arranged and it is not possible for welfare reasons for the puppy or kitten to be retained by the breeder it is acceptable for the puppy or kitten to be sold and go to their new home providing they are at least eight weeks of age and any viewing of them with their mother and litter mates can be achieved either physically or electronically.

 It is important to note that at present, all other existing legal obligations, such as microchipping your puppies prior to sale and any licensing conditions, remain in force.
 Issues related to licensing should be raised with the relevant local authority.